chohner/m4l-SSR-Remote/README.md

     	ts.setFailureCallback(this, "failure");
 }
 ```
+#### Warning!

-Please be aware that this does change the default behaviour of net.tcp.send.
+Please be aware that this does change the default behaviour of `net.tcp.send`.
+This may cause unexpected behaviour when using it in other patches.

+#### Removing modifications
 To reverse the line ending to the systems default, simply remove the pre-compiled files and restore the original files or remove the inserted line and recompile.
-A restart of Max might be required
+A restart of Max might be required.

 ### Enabling audio
 To route audio from Live to SSR, you need to add live input sources to SSR.
 A possible source declaration may look like this: